-Immediate benefactors to these proposed changes would be San Joséans, for more information on who is contributing to a campaign/initiative would strengthen the overall knowledge and familiarity of which direction said campaign/initiative intends to proceed with governing the City.
-The implementation of a limit on individual campaign spending could incentivize more individuals from non-Caucasian backgrounds to participate in running for office, as a significant factor in running for office that weighs heavily on minority candidates is the lack of capital/ability to raise funds.21
+Immediate benefactors to these proposed changes --- upon research conducted by the Board of Fair Campaign and Political Practices --- would be San Joséans, for more information on who is contributing to a campaign/initiative would strengthen the overall knowledge and familiarity of which direction said campaign/initiative intends to proceed with governing the City.
+The implementation of a limit on individual campaign spending could incentivize more individuals from non-Caucasian backgrounds to participate in running for office, as a significant factor in running for office that weighs heavily on minority candidates is the lack of capital/ability to raise funds.